HasanHozgur/odin_landing_page/README.md

 # Odin Project 3rd Assignment
 [Odin Project](https://github.com/theodinproject) which is helping me learn web development.\
 This 3rd assignment is about to create very basic landing page.\
+**Project Note**\
+> You do not need to make this project responsive.
+That means you don’t have to adjust your design for different screen sizes, zoom levels, or mobile devices.
+For now, just focus on making it look good on a regular computer screen.
+You’ll learn how to handle different screen sizes later.\
 **Project Reference Image 1**
 ![Project Reference Image](https://cdn.statically.io/gh/TheOdinProject/curriculum/81a5d553f4073e593d23a6ab00d50eef8620796d/foundations/html_css/project/imgs/01.png)
 **Project Reference Image 2**\